 Sherlock is a modernized take on the renowned detective story series by Sir Arthur Conan Doyle.
 Benedict Cumberbatch and Martin Freeman are perfectly cast as Holmes and Watson, and the entire show is so stylish and entertaining that one can’t help but be drawn in and enthralled.

-Each season only has three episodes, but that’s OK because each episode is basically a 90-minute feature film that covers the material in one or two Doyle stories.
+Each season only has three episodes, but each episode is basically a 90-minute feature film that covers the material in one or two of Doyle’s stories.
 There’s a lot to love about this show, including the surprising-but-inevitable twists and turns that made Sherlock Holmes such a hit in the first place.